c-wenlong/tp/docs/UserGuide.md

 * Student's Phone Number
 * Student's Email
 * Student's Stars (a measure of their class participation)
-* Student's Bolts (a measure of the classes the student was late or absent for)
+* Student's Bolts (a measure of the classes the student was late for)
 * Student's Tags

 Students are unique by name but are currently case-insensitive.
 This means you cannot add two or more students with the same name if they have the same case for this current version.